January 15th City Council Hearings - Two Votes, Two

 You can support preserving the building without approving a permanent land-use change that enables greater intensity and commercial scale.

-Preservation Does Not Require a Commercial Land-Use
+Preservation Does Not Require "This" Commercial Land-Use

 Amendment